gconnect/BramblSc-Assessment/README.md

-# BramblSc-Assessment - Documentation Improvements for BramblSc
+# Documentation Improvements for BramblSc
 This documentation contains suggestions and improvements to the existing BramblSc documentation.

 ## Sections Selected for Improvement: